CA4SH Soil Action Hubs

 What are the CA4SH Soil Action Hubs?

-The CA4SH Soil Action Hubs are bottom-up, dynamic, decentralized structures designed to catalyze locally led implementation of soil health solutions, while fostering cross-regional exchange, collaboration, and peer learning.
+The CA4SH Soil Action Hubs are bottom-up, dynamic, decentralized structures designed to accelerate locally-led implementation of soil health solutions while strengthening coordination and cross-regional peer learning.

 Launched by the Coalition of Action 4 Soil Health (CA4SH), these Hubs are a response to the urgent need for coordinated, inclusive, and evidence-based action to improve soil health globally.